opensupporter/osdi-docs/README.md

 	  }
 	}

-Given the above example response, let's people collection on this server.
+Given the above example response, let's fetch the people collection on this server.
 Notice the "_links" collection.
 Find the object in the links collection with key "people".
 That object has an attribute "href" which contains the URI to use to access the people collection.

 Request